 The Medical Treatment Overseas Program is an Australian Government program that offers financial assistance to Australians who suffer serious medical conditions and need to seek life-saving treatment overseas.
 As well as your overseas medical expenses, the program can cover travel and accommodation costs for you and a carer, travel insurance, and passport and visa costs.

 You’ll need to satisfy a range of criteria in order to qualify for financial support under the program.
-For example, the medical treatment must not be available in Australia, and it must be deemed by the Department of Health to be “significantly life extending and potentially curative”.
-Our guide to the Medical Treatment Overseas Program contains everything you need to know about accessing this potentially life-saving funding.
+For example, the medical treatment must not be available in Australia, and it must be deemed by the Department of Health to be “significantly life-extending and potentially curative”.